davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-- If you already have a large number of {pivotal-gemfire-name}
-  properties declared as `gemfire.` properties (either in `gemfire.properties` or `gfsecurity.properties`) or declared on the Java command-line as JVM System properties (such as
+- If you already have a large number of VMware GemFire properties declared as `gemfire.` properties (either in `gemfire.properties` or `gfsecurity.properties`) or declared on the Java command-line as JVM System properties (such as